 To introduce students to the study of rapid social and cultural change.

-To explore, through case studies, anthropological concepts of memory, remembering, nostalgia and nation-building in particuar.
+To explore, through case studies, anthropological concepts of memory, history and nation-building in particular.

-To develop students' abilities in reading ethnographical texts critically, to apply knowledge from different sources to inform their reading, and to develop skills to argue logically and analytically, both orally and in writing.
+To develop students' abilities in reading ethnographic texts critically, to apply knowledge from different sources to inform their reading, and to develop skills to argue logically and analytically, both orally and in writing."

 The second part of the module explores the question of change and continuity during the transformation in the early 1990s using examples of the ‘fast-track transition- East Germany’, of changing notions of self and society, and consumption and ritual in lectures and in seminars (the notion of time, film discussion).
 This content will be exemplified with a film showing (Good Bye Lenin).
 The seminars will continue to focus on critical reading which also functions as preparation for assignment one.

-In the third part the module focuses on questions of nation-building with regard to the memory of socialism and nostalgia, casts a critical eye on developments in the discipline of anthropology itself as eastern and western ethnographers meet.
-Lectures will explore the question of nation-building and memory through considering the development of museums and memorials, policy responses to the ‘legacy’ of surveillance and oppression in socialism, life-stories of ordinary citizens and ‘victims’ of socialist regimes and thus the ‘politics of memory’ that are now unfolding.
+In the third part the module focuses on questions of nation-building and identity in relation to individual remembering and the productive of nationally shared representations of the past.
+It also casts a critical eye on developments in the discipline of anthropology itself as eastern and western ethnographers meet.
+Lectures will explore these questions through considering the development of museums and memorials, policy responses to the ‘legacy’ of political oppression, life-stories of ordinary citizens and ‘victims’ of socialist regimes and thus the ‘politics of memory’ that are now unfolding.
 Two film showings will exemplify some of the issues and seminars will enable in-depth discussion of examples.
-The final lecture serves as a feedback and Q&A session.
+The final lecture serves as a feedback and Q&A session."